Case Study

 A full UX lifecycle process from research to prototype was completed over the span of several weeks with the goal of developing a mobile app and desktop website for a fictitious outdoor gear and clothing resale company, Adventure Loop.

 The primary goal of the Adventure Loop site was to raise awareness of the brand and build a loyal customer base by delivering an ecommerce experience comparable to major outdoor retailers.
-Key objectives included increasing conversion rates through simplified navigation, building user trust in the secondhand gear vetting process, encouraging repeat purchases, and enhancing brand visibility through SEO and sustainability-focused marketing.
-The site was also designed to be fully responsive across desktop, tablet, and mobile — prioritising accessibility in line with WCAG 2.1 AA standards.
+Key objectives included increasing conversion rates through simplified navigation, building user trust in the secondhand gear vetting process, encouraging repeat purchases, and enhancing brand visibility through SEO and sustainability focused marketing.
+The site was also designed to be fully responsive across desktop, tablet, and mobile, prioritizing accessibility in line with WCAG 2.1 AA standards.

-Psychographically, users value environmental sustainability and are interested in secondhand shopping for both affordability and positive social impact.
-They may be starting a new outdoor hobby or be seasoned recreationalists prioritising waste reduction — all share a motivation to make outdoor recreation more accessible and eco-conscious.
+Users value environmental sustainability and are interested in secondhand shopping for both affordability and positive social impact.
+They may be starting a new outdoor hobby or be seasoned recreationalists who want to reduce their carbon footprint and waste.
+All share a motivation to make outdoor recreation more accessible and eco-conscious.

 Adventure Loop's primary direct competitors are outdoor gear resale platforms, both general and brand specific.
 The table below outlines key differentiators across product overview, features, mobile experience, competitive advantages, and weaknesses.